One of my favorite ways to encourage mindfulness in kids is with crafts!

 It is edible, though it might not taste as good as it smells.
 Help teach self-regulation and awareness as you play with this delightful craft!

 The full recipe is found on Counselor Keri and Housing A Forest’s website along with exact measurements, but I have included a short description of it below.

 Materials: flour, salt, cream of tartar, water, coconut oil, cinnamon, ginger, nutmeg, and cloves.

-- Mix ingredients in saucepan with wet ingredients added separately.
+- Mix ingredients in a saucepan with wet ingredients added separately.
 Stir until it looks like batter.

 - Cook slowly over medium heat while stirring continuously

-- Once the mixture is solidified together into a bunch, remove from heat and pat it smooth.
+- Once the mixture is solidified together into a bunch, remove it from the heat and pat it smooth.

 - After it has cooled down, have fun and create!